wmhilton-stoplight/platform-docs/7.-projects/export-api-file.md

 # Export from Stoplight

+Stoplight offers multiple export options.

-Stoplight enables you to export:
+From published documentation (view mode), you can export:

-* Individual OpenAPI specifications in a project, including models included in the specification.
+* Individual API documents in a project, including models included in the specification.
 * Individual models.

+From the Design Editor (edit mode), you can export:

-* An entire project, including all OpenAPI specifications, models, and Markdown articles.
+* An entire project, including all API documents, models, and Markdown articles.
-* Any individual file added to a project.
+* Any individual file in a project.

 ## Export API Documents